arjkb/graph-coloring/README.md

 $ ./greedy
 ```

-(`greedy` expects command-line arguments, which I have not shown above)
+(`greedy` expects command-line arguments, which have been omitted above).

 To compile and create executables for all `.c` source files, run:
 ```